Dynamical quantum phase transitions in a spinor Bose-Einstein condensate and criticality enhanced quantum sensing: protocol for parameter estimation

 with $\Delta ^{2}\hat{\mathcal{O}}=\left\langle \hat{\mathcal{O}} ^{2}\right\rangle -\left\langle \hat{\mathcal{O}}\right\rangle ^{2}$ representing the variance with respect to the initial state $\left\vert \psi _{0}\right\rangle $.
 Eq. (\ref{eq:snr}) indicates that the value of $\left( \Delta q\right) _{\hat{\mathcal{O}}}^{-2}$ can approach $F_{Q}$ with an appropriately chosen observable.
 SQL corresponds to $\left( \Delta q\right) _{\text{SQL}}^{-2}=Nt^{2}$.

-Considering that optimal precision is more likely to be achieved for an observable with small variance, instead of the order parameter $\hat{N} _{0}$, we propose to use the quadrapole operator $\hat{Q}_{yz}$ as the observable (note that $\hat{Q}_{yz}$ is also found to determine the best precision in a spin-1 condensate interferometry \cite {spinorinterferometry}).
-While $\hat{S}_{x}$ and $\hat{Q}_{yz}$ construct a pair of observables exhibiting spin-nematic squeezing for an initial P state \cite{chapmanNaturePhysics}, $\hat{S} _{x}^{\prime}=\exp\left( i\frac{\theta}{2}\hat{Q}_{yz}\right) \hat{S} _{x}\exp\left( -i\frac{\theta}{2}\hat{Q}_{yz}\right) $ and $\hat{Q}_{yz}$ are those for the CSS (\ref{eq_spin coherent}) through a unitary transformation \cite{uedaPRA2013}.
+Considering that optimal precision is more likely to be achieved for an observable with small variance, instead of the order parameter $\hat{N}_{0}$ , we propose to use the quadrapole operator $\hat{Q}_{yz}$ as the observable (note that $\hat{Q}_{yz}$ is also found to determine the best precision in a spin-1 condensate interferometry \cite{spinorinterferometry}).
+While $\hat{S} _{x}$ and $\hat{Q}_{yz}$ construct a pair of observables exhibiting spin-nematic squeezing for an initial P state \cite{chapmanNaturePhysics}, $ \hat{S}_{x}^{\prime}=\exp\left( i\frac{\theta}{2}\hat{Q}_{yz}\right) \hat{S} _{x}\exp\left( -i\frac{\theta}{2}\hat{Q}_{yz}\right) $ and $\hat{Q}_{yz}$ are those for the CSS (\ref{eq_spin coherent}) through a unitary transformation \cite{uedaPRA2013}.
 The initial state then constitutes a minimum uncertainty state for $\hat{S}_{x}^{\prime}$ and $\hat{Q}_{yz}$, as shown in the left panel of Fig.~\ref{fig:snr}(c).
-In experiment $Q_{yz}=\left\langle \hat{Q} _{yz}\right\rangle $ can be measured via first exchanging the distribution of $Q_{yz}$ with that along $S_{x}$ using microwave pulse, then applying a $ \frac{\pi }{2}$ rf rotation about $S_{y}$ and performing Stern-Gerlach gradient imaging \cite{chapmanNaturePhysics}.
-Similar to the definition of the QFI in (\ref{eq_qfi}), the precision estimation also invokes an echo process, which is illustrated in Fig.~\ref{fig:snr}(b).
-We use truncated Wigner approximation (TWA) to derive the variation of $Q_{yz}$ after the echo \cite{sm}, from which the maximum values of $\left( \Delta q\right) _{ \hat{Q}_{yz}}^{-2}$ are found and they synchronize well with the behavior of $F_{Q}$, as shown in Fig.~\ref{fig:snr}(a).
-Same as Fig.~\ref{fig:qfi}(b), here we also take the CSS (\ref{eq_spin coherent}) with $\rho _{0}=0.7$ as the initial state.
-A small deviation between the peaks of $\left( \Delta q\right) _{\hat{Q}_{yz}}^{-2}$ and the mean-field prediction exists, as indicated by the arrow, where the peak locate around $q\simeq 0.67c$ instead of the mean-field critical value of $q_{c}=0.6c$, and this can be attributed to the transient and finite-size effects.
+Similar to the definition of the QFI in (\ref{eq_qfi}), the precision estimation also invokes an echo process, which is illustrated in Fig.~\ref {fig:snr}(b).
+We use truncated Wigner approximation to derive the variation of $Q_{yz}$ after the echo (see Appendix~\ref{app_numerical}), from which the maximum values of $ \left( \Delta q\right) _{\hat{Q}_{yz}}^{-2}$ are found and they synchronize well with the behavior of $F_{Q}$, as shown in Fig.~\ref{fig:snr}(a).